blackrangersoftware/marketplace-partners/README.md

 1. Create and configure a build Droplet manually first to make sure your configuration works.
 You can create a build Droplet with any method, like the [control panel](https://cloud.digitalocean.com/), the [API](https://developers.digitalocean.com/), or command-line tools like [`doctl`](https://github.com/digitalocean/doctl). **We strongly encourage you to use a $5 Droplet as your build Droplet.** Using a $5 Droplet as your build Droplet will ensure that all Droplet types will be available for usage with your 1-Click App.

-2. Clean up and validate the build Droplet with the provided scripts, `cleanup.sh` and `img_check.sh`.
+2. Clean up and validate the build Droplet with the provided scripts, `90-cleanup.sh` and `99-img_check.sh`.
 The scripts will check for and fix potential security concerns and verify that the image will be compatible with Marketplace.
+Added 04-erase_root_password.sh to ensure root pasword is successfully cleared.

 3. Use Packer to create a fresh [snapshot](https://www.digitalocean.com/docs/images/snapshots/) of the image that you want to create.
 While there are several ways to create an image, we recommend using Packer as the most simple and consistent option.